CUBRID/cubrid-manual/en/sql/jsp.rst

 .. note::

     *   The other languages except Java do not support stored function/procedure.
 In CUBRID, only Java can implement stored function/procedure.
-    *   Java stored function/procedure is executed in the Java Virtual Machine, not in DB engine; therefore, there is no strength in the performance.

 .. _jsp-environment-configuration: